usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 on the experience of individuals with disabilities who are trying to use public entities’ web content or mobile apps.
-By looking at the effect of any nonconformance to the technical standard, this approach will most successfully implement the ADA’s goals of “equality of opportunity” and “full participation.”
-229 It will also be consistent with public entities’ existing regulatory obligations to provide individuals with disabilities with an equal opportunity to participate in and benefit from their services, obtain the same result, and gain the same benefit.
-230 This approach ensures that nonconformance to the technical standard can be addressed when it affects these core promises of equal access.
+By looking at the effect of any nonconformance to the technical standard, this approach will most successfully implement the ADA’s goals of “equality of opportunity” and “full participation.” {% fn 229 %} It will also be consistent with public entities’ existing regulatory obligations to provide individuals with disabilities with an equal opportunity to participate in and benefit from their services, obtain the same result, and gain the same benefit. {% fn 230 %} This approach ensures that nonconformance to the technical standard can be addressed when it affects these core promises of equal access.

 The Department heard strong support from the public for ensuring that people with